adulau/threat-intelligence.eu/methodologies.md

 {:toc}

+# General methodologies for intelligence analysis

-# Psychology of Intelligence Analysis by Richard J. Heuer, Jr.
+## Psychology of Intelligence Analysis by Richard J. Heuer, Jr.

 [Psychology of Intelligence Analysis by Richard J. Heuer, Jr. PDF](http://www.foo.be/docs/intelligence/PsychofIntelNew.pdf) \[[epub](files/Psychology_of_Intelligence_Analysis_Richards_Heuer.epub)\] provides insight for intelligence analysts, practitioners and academics to improve analysis at large.

+# Analytical judgments and estimative analysis

-# Judgment under Uncertainty: Heuristics and Biases by Amos Tversky; Daniel Kahneman
+## Judgment under Uncertainty: Heuristics and Biases by Amos Tversky; Daniel Kahneman

 [Judgment under Uncertainty: Heuristics and Biases ](http://www.foo.be/docs/intelligence/Tversky_Kahneman_1974.pdf) helps analysts to take into account biases in judgements especially when evaluating uncertainty.